cul/dlst-studio/_pages/about.md

 scholarship](https://library.columbia.edu/news/libraries/2013/2013-9-11_Studio_Butler_Opens.html).”

 With two founding organizations, Studio@Butler has pursued two distinct, but related goals.
-Digital Scholarship Coordinator Alex Gil has scheduled talks, trainings, researchathons, labs, and many other happenings in the space.
+Digital Scholarship Librarian, Alex Gil has scheduled talks, trainings, researchathons, labs, and many other happenings in the space.
 Similarly, initially Studio@Butler housed the GSAS Teaching Center, a professional development resource for graduate students that merged into